Tersløsegaard

 Tersløsegaard is a manor house located close to Dianalund, Sorø Municipality some 60 kilometres southwest of Copenhagen, Denmark.
 It was owned by Ludvig Holberg from 1745 to 1756.
 He left it to Sorø Academy and it has now been converted into a self-owning foundation and contains a Holberg exhibition.
-The main building is listed.
 The main building was listed on the Danish registry of protected buildings and places by the Danish Heritage Agency on in 1918.

 History

 Early history

 Tersløsegaard traces its history back to the 13th century.
 The first known owner was Anders Knudsen Grosøn.
 He was married to Esbern Snare's daughter.
 It was acquired by Jens Grubbe in 1305 and was then owned by his descendants for more than a hundred years.
 The last member of the Grubbe family to own Tersløsegaard was Niels Grubbe.
 He had no sons and the estate was therefore passed on to his son-in-law Anders Jensen Passow.
 Members of the Passow family owned Tersløsegaard with few interruptions until the beginning of the 16th century when it came into the possession of the Bishopric of Roskilde.
-It was after the Reformation confiscated by the Crown and then granted to Mads Erolsen Bølle who had assisted Christian II in the defence of Copenhagen.
+It was after the Reformation confiscated by the Crown and then granted to Mads Eriksen Bølle who had assisted Christian II in the defence of Copenhagen.
 Both he and his daughter are buried in Terskøse Church.
 Tersløsegaard remained in the Bølle family until 1604.
 The next owner was Steen Brahe, a brother of the astronomer Tyge Brahe.
 He was a member of the Privy Council for 32 years and held Kalundborg Castle in fee for 28 years.